tgarr/vortex/README.md

 # Run

 ## Server Commands
 In the main branch of this repo, we provide a bare-minimal setup of cascade server and client.
-It only requires two server nodes to start the service. n0, n1. run ``` ./run.sh server ``` under the build directory of the corresponding folder starts the service.
+It only requires two server nodes to start the service. n0, n1. run ``` cascade_server ``` under the build directory of the corresponding folder starts the service.
+(Need to build Cascade bin and set ENV Variable PATH correctly to include the directory where cascade_server is installed, ```export PATH=$PATH:${directory of cascade_server}```)

 ## Client Commands